weatherforce/ipyreact/docs/source/react_nbextension_trial.md

 	"presets":["@babel/preset-env", "@babel/preset-react"]
 }
 ```
-next step is to update webpack.config.js, it should then looks like this:
+let's update webpack.config.js, it should then looks like this:

 ```javascript
 const path = require('path');